 - Garlic powder

 I tried making this recipe with crushed tomatoes as well as with fresh tomatoes, and tomato paste is definitely the way to go.
 It’s already reduced, so there’s less than can go wrong with the flavor balance.
-When I tried using other types of tomato, it was hard to get the flavor right and they came out too vinegary and sour.
+When I tried using other types of tomato product, like tomato puree, it was hard to get the flavor right and they came out too vinegary and sour.

 Different types of vinegar have different levels of acidity, so be aware that you might need to adjust the amount and/or add more sweetener if you use a different combination than I did.